-- (i) An amount of €33.9 million (2022: €48.9 million) in respect of the construction of Cloncreen windfarm which became operational during the year and transferred from assets in course of construction to generating assets. - (ii) An amount of €42.8 million relating to the construction of the Derrinlough windfarm. - (iii) Borrowing costs of €0.4 million (2022: €0.4 million) were capitalised in respect of assets in course of construction during the year. - (iv) In addition to the Cloncreen windfarm, transfers from assets in course of construction include factory upgrades and engineered landfill cells which became operational during the year.
-The balance at year-end represents wind development, engineered landfill cells and plant upgrades.
+- (i) An amount of €81.7 million (2023: €42.8 million) relating to the construction of the Derrinlough windfarm. - (ii) An amount of €22.6 million relating to the construction of the Cloncreen Battery Storage facility. - (iii) €10.1 million relating to the upgrade of the Cushaling Peaking Plant. - (iv) €10.4 million relating to the upgrade of the Edenderry Power Station for the conversion to 100% biomass. - (v) Borrowing costs of €0.5 million (2023: €0.4 million) were capitalised in respect of assets in course of construction during the year. - (vi) Transfers from assets in course of construction include upgrades to generating assets and engineered landfill cells which became operational during the year.
+The balance at year-end represents wind development, battery storage development and engineered landfill cells.

 No property, plant and equipment is held as security for any loans or borrowings of the Group except for the Cloncreen Windfarm.
-This project is 100% owned by Bord na Mona and was project financed with non-recourse debt with security given on the assets of the company.
+This project is 100% owned by Bord na Móna and was project financed with non-recourse debt with security given on the assets of the company.